Note that the Buy on Google program in France will be ending on December 7, 2021.

 Set a seasonal override for products that are ordered within a specific time range and for which there is an exception to the standard return policy.

 - Enter override name.
 Choose a name to identify your override.

 - Override dates.
 Determine the purchase period to which the policy applies.

 - Return time window.
-Specify the latest date by which items must be returned, set specific dates during which items may be returned, or allow items to be returned at any time or not at all.
+Specify the latest date by which products must be returned, set specific dates during which products may be returned, or allow products to be returned at any time or not at all.

-Note: If you set a specific date until which items may be returned and that date differs from the return duration of a non-seasonal policy, the more favorable of the two policies will be applied.
+Note: If you set a specific date until which products may be returned and that date differs from the return window of a non-seasonal policy, the more favorable of the two policies will be applied.

 If you only have one return policy (the default policy), you do not need to make any updates to your feed.